Photobucket says photo-f**k-it, starts off-site image shakedown

 "Photobucket defines 3rd-party hosting as the action of embedding an image or photo onto another website," the updated T&Cs read.

-"For example, using the tag to embed or display a JPEG image from your Photobucket account on another website such as a forum, Etsy, eBay auction listings, a blog, etc, is definitively 3rd-party hosting."
+<img> tag to embed or display a JPEG image from your Photobucket account on another website such as a forum, Etsy, eBay auction listings, a blog, etc, is definitively 3rd-party hosting."

 Not surprisingly, the new rules went over with users about as well as a rattlesnake in a pinata... ®